centau/ecr/docs/tut/storage.md

 # Storage

 Each component type in the registry has its own [pool](../api/Pool.md).
-A pool stores every entity and their corresponding value for that component type.
+A pool stores every entity that has that component type, and their corresponding value for that component type.
 Pools are the underlying containers the registry directly modifies.

 ECR was designed with transparent access to data in mind, and so, you can access these pools directly if needed.